joewils/joewils.github.com/_posts/2014-05-16-windows-server-2012-charming.md

 If you've ever struggled for two minutes to get the damn thing to trigger when using RDP, you'll understand how "Charming" it really is.

-FYI, on a Mac keybord the "Command Key" is the equivalent to the "Windows Key"
+FYI, on a Mac keyboard the "Command Key" is the equivalent to the "Windows Key"

 * Windows Key + C - Opens Charms bar
 * Windows Key + D - Switch to desktop (from start screen)